LITdevs/OMGEX/README.md

 ### timezone

 This displays your current time next to your occupation and location.
-Note that this is experimental, and output may vary across browsers and machines.
+You can find a list of acceptable strings [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List) (the TZ database name).

+You may notice that you can also just specify for example CET, but BE WARNED!
+Some timezones have conflicting names, so it's recommended to just use the TZ database name.

 ### terminalKonami

 Setting this to `true` will redirect the user to [terminal.land](https://terminal.land/) when the Konami code is entered.

-### fixIcons

-Using the `/fa-icon/` format in a OMG.LOL profile item assumes you always want to use `fa-solid.` fixIcons is enabled by default, and will allow you to do (for example) `/fa-brands fa-amazon/` without problems.
-If it is causing problems for you, just set it to `false`.

-This was added due to https://github.com/neatnik/omg.lol/issues/112.

 ### promoteOMGEX

 OMGEX adds a link to its GitHub repo in the footer, but this can be disabled if you prefer - just set this option to `false`.
 You won't really have to do this if you're already hiding the footer, since it won't display.